CS5008Fall2025/research-paper-AliyaSalmanova1/README.md

 ## Analysis of Algorithm/Datastructure
-Make sure to include the following:
-- Time Complexity
-- Space Complexity
-- General analysis of the algorithm/datastructure

 The time complexity of inserting into an AVL Tree is O(log n), or otherwise written as O(h), the h representing the height of the tree.